carlblomqvist/zsh-patina/README.md

 ## Theming

 zsh-patina supports custom syntax highlighting themes.
-You can choose one of the built-in themes or create your own.
+You can choose from one of the built-in themes or create your own.

 Note that after changing the `theme` setting or editing your custom theme file, as described [above](#configuration), you need to restart the daemon so the new colors are applied.